konveyor/enhancements/enhancements/tackle/tackle-git-maven-integration/README.md

 *As an Architect I want to be able to assign existing credentials to applications on a per application or bulk basis.*

+##### CM008

+*As a Migrator or an Architect I want to be able to filter applications by the type of credentials assigned to it*

 #### Git Configuration